 When Not To Lease

 When is not the best time to lease a car?
-Usually when everyone else is out leasing or buying.
-It's a good idea to remember that dealerships always have quotas.
-They need to meet these quotas to stay in business.
-As long as they're meeting or exceeding quotas, they will be less inclined to make deals.
+Usually, when everyone else is leasing or buying cars.
+It is a good idea to remember that dealerships always have monthly sales quotas they expect to meet.
+Salespeople need to meet these quotas to stay in business.
+As long as they are meeting or exceeding quotas, they will be less inclined to make deals.

-You can do your own diligence by keeping an eye on the market and checking sales reports.
-Most dealerships post inventory online, so you can keep an eye on what's moving and what isn't.
-A good idea is to wait until the dealership you're watching gets desperate to move certain inventory.
-Make a few calls and a few offers as long as they're realistic.
-If your dealership is struggling to move the vehicles you're eyeing, they'll be more likely to meet your offer.
+You can do your research by keeping an eye on the market and checking sales reports.
+Most dealerships post inventory online, so you can keep an eye on what is moving and what is not.
+The good idea is to wait until the dealership you are watching gets desperate to move specific inventory.
+See if there are cars with particularly low pricing compared to the MSRPs.
+Also, check if a model you are interested in is in store for a redesign.
+Make a few calls and a few offers as long as they are realistic.
+If your dealership struggles to move the vehicles, they may be more likely to meet your offers.

-As with buying new cars, dealerships need to meet quotas at the ends of months and quarters, so these are the best times to check on their inventory.
-The end of the year might be another opportunity, especially if your new model came out in October, which means it's only a few months old by December or January.
+The end of the year might be another opportunity, especially if your new model came out in October, which means it is only a few months old by December or January.